 I don't experience holidays as a happy time.
 I'm not Christian, and I don't celebrate Christmas.
 I lost my dad to cancer around the holidays when I was pretty young, and years later, my stepdad as well.
 I’m also a survivor of sexual violence.
 Despite having family and friends (many of whom I consider family), I often dread the holiday season and am not the only person who feels this way.

-Sometimes the blanket of ‘happy’ associated with the holidays can mask or hide the people and experiences for whom this time of year brings sadness, pain, loneliness, and otherness.
-Opening space to acknowledge counter-narratives relating to Christmas and holiday celebrations is not meant to detract from the experiences of those for whom this is an important and happy time of year, but rather to give us pause to make more people feel acknowledged.
+Sometimes the blanket of “happy” associated with the holidays can mask or hide the people and experiences for whom this time of year brings sadness, pain, loneliness, and otherness.
+Opening space to acknowledge counter-narratives relating to Christmas and holiday celebrations is not meant to detract from the experiences of those for whom this is an important and happy time of year.
+Instead, it gives us pause to make more people feel acknowledged.
 Below are a few experiences to consider.

-Trauma may also be a heightened experience for people this time of year.
-For those who have experienced violence associated with family members or close friends, visiting places associated with pain and harm can cause triggers and reminders which impact the ability to feel safe and capable of celebration.
+Trauma may be a heightened experience for some.
+For those who have experienced violence from family members or close friends, visiting places associated with pain and harm can be triggering and impact their ability to feel safe, let alone celebrate.

 The holiday season can increase stress because of financial expectations, organizing and planning, caregiving, eating and drinking, or reconnecting with people from the past, as examples.
 Continuous social demand at workplace events or time spent with family or friends can be especially triggering for those living with addiction.
 It can be draining for people’s mental health and those with introverted tendencies.
 In addition, for those with physical health challenges and experiences, navigating this time of year can be met with more barriers to accessibility and exhaustion.

 The holiday season and the following resolutions can also be stressful, especially for people with eating disorders, body dysmorphia, or those whose bodies generally deviate from the “norm.”